If you don’t use Azure Kubernetes Service, you can still automate provisioning in another deployment environment.

 Primary node pool:

 - Node size

-The SCIM bridge only requires a “Standard B2s” VM size.
+The SCIM bridge requires at least a “Standard B2s” VM size.

 - Node count